Advanced Millimeter-Wave Radar System for Real-Time Multiple-Human Tracking and Fall Detection: System Design

 \subsection{Radar Raw Data Preprocessing}

-Prior to data collection using the mmWave radar, it is essential to prepare a configuration file adapted with the TI firmware.
-This involves enabling all three transmitters (TX) and four receivers (RX) with appropriate CFAR thresholds to ensure the reception of sufficient 3D data.
-As illustrated in Fig.\ref{fig: Sys_FlowChart}, after sending the \textit{config\_3D} file, the three radars collect point cloud data in 3D format, including energy strength and speed information, transmitted via packages through the USB ports.

-Upon data reception, the initial step involves parsing the data into a two-dimensional format.
-The first dimension represents the number of points, while the second dimension includes (x-pos, y-pos, z-pos, energy strength, speed) information for each point.
-Due to the limited number of data points collected in each frame, we aggregate 10 frames to create a frame group for processing at that moment.
-A sliding window approach, spanning 10 frames (equivalent to 0.5 seconds), is employed to shift the frames forward, ensuring continuous processing.
+Due to the limited number of data points collected in each frame, we aggregate 10~frames to create a frame group for processing at that moment.
+A sliding window approach, spanning 10 frames (equivalent to 0.5 s), is employed to shift the frames forward, ensuring continuous processing.

-To account for the utilization of multiple radars positioned at varying locations and angles, a compensation method for data point rotation and repositioning has been introduced.
-This method is based on equations derived from sources \cite{evans2001rotations, web_Geo, web_3D}.
-The three 3D rotation Equations (\ref{equ: 3D_Rotation_Matrix_X}, \ref{equ: 3D_Rotation_Matrix_Y}, \ref{equ: 3D_Rotation_Matrix_Z}, \ref{equ: Matrix_Points}) are presented below:
+To account for the utilization of multiple radars positioned at varying locations and angles, compensation methods for data point rotation and repositioning are applied.